-In 2021, inflation hit its highest point in 40 years, with prices rising by about 7 percent in December when compared to the previous year.
-Experts project that inflation will ease in 2022, but that doesn’t mean the impact won’t remain well beyond when the rates recede.
+Back in 2021, inflation hit its highest point in 40 years, with prices rising by about 7 percent in December when compared to the previous year.
+Experts project that inflation will ease in 2023, but that doesn’t mean the impact won’t remain well beyond when the rates recede.
 Instead, they’ll affect the lives of many, mainly for the worst.
 If you’re wondering how inflation is changing lives, and not for the better, here’s what you need to know.

 How Inflation is Changing Lives